necolas/twitter-userstyle/README.md

 * Chrome: https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en
 * Safari: http://code.grid.in.th/

 Copy-pasta the styles from `twitter.css` into a new userstyle in your favorite browser.
-Be sure to specify that it apply to sites beginning with `https://twitter.com`.
+Be sure to specify that it apply to sites that match the regular expression: `https:\/\/twitter.com(?:(?!\/i\/cards).)(.*)`.
+This avoids stylish applying the CSS to Twitter Card iframes.

 #### With custom Chrome extension